Japan's Subaru to suspend production in Indiana on chip shortage

 Automakers from Ford Motor to Nissan Motor have cut production due to the shortage of chips, used extensively in new cars for automatic windows, parking assistance and entertainment systems.

-She said that an ongoing global shortage for chips, rather than a recent fire at Renesas Electronics Corp’s chip-making factory, was the main factor behind the suspension.
+She said that a continued global shortage for chips, rather than a recent fire at Renesas Electronics Corp’s chip-making factory, was the main factor behind the suspension.

 Increased demand for video games from people staying at home amid a global pandemic has also led to the scarcity, analysts say.